White Face

 White Face (also known as Edgar Wallace's White Face the Fiend) is a 1932 British crime film directed by T. Hayes Hunter and starring Hugh Williams, Gordon Harker and Renee Gadd.
-The film is based on a play by Edgar Wallace.
+The film was written by Angus MacPhail and Bryan Edgar Wallace based on the 1929 play Persons Unknown by Edgar Wallace.

 Plot

 A doctor becomes a blackmailer and a jewel thief in order to raise funds for a hospital in East London but is uncovered by an ambitious reporter.